 While you may not realize it, you’re likely already familiar with Ligurian cooking.
 This wonderful cuisine has spread throughout the world thanks to its iconic dishes which include focaccia bread, pesto, and cioppino.
 As legend has it, minestrone and ravioli are also of Ligurian origin.
 And let’s not forget the wonderful seafood.
 Liguria is, after all, on the sea, and the region is known for its incredible fish and seafood dishes.
 So be sure to enjoy as much delicious Ligurian cuisine as you can.

 While you’re in Portovenere, consider not only trying some of the local food but even cooking some of it yourself by joining a cooking lesson right in the heart of town!
 One of the top restaurants of Portovenere, Palmaria Restaurant, offers cooking lessons at the aforementioned Grant Hotel of Portovenere.
 Learn how to cook the fantastic food of the region and pair it with the perfect glass of wine as you learn how to cook one of the best meals of your life.
+You can enjoy a Portovenere local food and wine tasting tour.

 If you decide to join the two-hour cooking course, you’ll be in for a real treat.
 Chefs from the Palmaria Restaurant will show you how to create a delicious Ligurian meal consisting of potato gnocchi, Liguria-style pesto, and an Italian dessert to top it all off.
 After the lesson, you’ll then be treated to a meal of your own at Palmaria Restaurant.
 The food will be delicious, and you’ll get panoramic views of Portovenere that you won’t find anywhere else!

 Anyone who loves exploring on foot, either through the narrow streets of the town center or hiking in natural parks and taking in all their beauty, should consider visiting Portovenere.
-That’s because Portovenere is one of Liguria’s trekking paradises, offering visitors more places to walk and more things to explore on foot than many of the other towns along the coast.
+That’s because Portovenere is one of Liguria’s trekking paradises, offering visitors more places to walk, hiking tours, and more things to explore on foot than many of the other towns along the coast.
 How you spend your days walking will depend on what you prefer, the bustling streets of Portovenere or the peaceful hiking trails in the Porto Venere Natural Park, which are far less busy than the tourist-filled hiking trails of Cinque Terre.

 Let’s start with exploring the streets of the medieval town on foot.
 When you see pictures of Portovenere, you likely think of the colorful buildings lining the shore of the harbor.
 But behind this colorful facade is a medieval town entered through Porta del Borgo.
 Inside this part of town, you’ll find several narrow streets that are packed full of boutiques and shops, offering visitors just about anything they can imagine.
 And then, of course, don’t forget about walking along the harbor itself and taking in the pretty water views!